BC-OH--Ohio News Digest 6 pm, OH

 IN BRIEF:

-— CRASH-BUGGIES: State troopers say eight people, including three children, were hurt when an SUV crashed into two Amish buggies in northeast Ohio.

-— RACIST GRAFFITI-CINCINNATI SCHOOL: Police are trying to determine who spray-painted swastikas, racial and homophobic slurs, and President Donald Trump’s last name on sidewalks and signs at a Cincinnati school whose students are mostly minorities.

-— GIRL IN BASEMENT: A father and son in Ohio who are accused of imprisoning and raping a teenage relative in their basement are serving as their own attorneys as their trial begins.
+— GIRL IN BASEMENT: A 9-year-old girl says she too was sexually abused by a father and son in Ohio on trial and accused of shackling and sexually abusing another girl who lived in the house.

-— OHIO UNIVERSITY-TUITION: Ohio University is hiking tuition, housing and meals for new students entering this fall.

-— GAS PRICES-OHIO: Ohio has some of the country’s lowest gas prices as the workweek begins.
+— DRUG DEATHS-PRESCRIPTION WATCH: The state says the number of painkiller prescriptions continues to fall as Ohio battles a deadly addictions epidemic.

+— DRUG DEATHS-OHIO: A central Ohio man has been sentenced to 15 years in prison for selling a potent drug that authorities say led to two deaths and nine nonfatal overdoses.

 If you have stories of regional or statewide interest, please email them to [email protected] If you have photos of regional or statewide interest, please send them to the AP state photo center in New York, 888-273-6867.
 For access to AP Exchange and other technical issues, contact AP Customer Support at [email protected] or 877-836-9477.